bergsalex/roux-cs5500-haploqa/docs/SoftwareRequirementsSpecification.md

 - The Genome Karyotype Plots should be displayed with a minimum of 900px of width

 ## 5. Additional Nonfunctional Requirements
-### 5.1: Critical components must have automated testing written to validate t
+#### 5.1: Critical components must have automated testing written to validate functionality
-### 5.2: Automated tests must be run prior to merging code in order to assure stability
+#### 5.2: Automated tests must be run prior to merging code in order to assure stability
-### 5.3: All component and module creation should be intended solely for use with the Angular web
+#### 5.3: All component and module creation should be intended solely for use with the Angular web framework.
-framework.
-### 5.4: When possible, all code contributions should be created as component modules for easy reuse
-across this and other applications at The Jackson Laboratory
+#### 5.4: When possible, all code contributions should be created as component modules for easy reuse across this and other applications at The Jackson Laboratory

 ## Appendix